rvidoni/eMCheck/README.md

 eMCheck, encrypt Mail Checker, check for new email in gmail.com, yahoo.com and other accounts.

-eMCheck is an encrypted shell script tested in FreeBSD, OpenBSD and Debian Linux and depends on fetchmail.
+eMCheck is an encrypted shell script tested in FreeBSD, OpenBSD, Debian Linux and depends on fetchmail.

 For description, settings, usage and options read the README file.